 Researchers Meeting Information

-The 2023 Researchers Meeting will take place at the Omni Interlocken Hotel at 500 Interlocken Boulevard, Broomfield, Colorado.
-The meeting will include plenary and breakout sessions for paper presentations and networking events for participants.
-This meeting is open to all members of the hazards and disasters community.
+The 2024 Researchers Meeting will take place at the Omni Interlocken Hotel at 500 Interlocken Boulevard, Broomfield, Colorado.
+The meeting will include breakout sessions for paper presentations and networking events for participants.

-Rooms are available at the Omni Interlocken or Renaissance Flatiron Hotels, with shuttle service to the Omni and can be booked concurrently with the 2023 Workshop.
+Rooms are available at the Omni Interlocken or Renaissance Flatiron Hotels, and can be booked concurrently with the 2024 Workshop.
 When booking, please indicate that you are making a reservation as part of the Natural Hazards Workshop.

 A Wednesday evening reception and coffee breaks are included in the price of add-on meeting registration.
 Additionally, lunch on Wednesday and Thursday afternoons will be held in the outdoor pavilion and are available for purchase with your registration.

 This meeting is open to all members of the hazards and disasters community.
-Registration for the Researchers Meeting can be added to the Natural Hazards Workshop registration or at a stand-alone rate.
-Both options are available via the Workshop registration page.
+Registration for the Researchers Meeting can be added to the Natural Hazards Workshop registration or is available at a stand-alone rate.
+Both options will be available once Workshop registration opens.

-Please make sure that you are signed up for updates so you will be alerted when registration goes live.
+Please make sure that you are signed up for updates so you will be alerted when registration opens.

 For questions about registration or accommodations, please contact the Natural Hazards Center team at email@example.com.